SachinPawaskarUNO/tagg/README.md

 `All changes are supplied to development branch from other feature branches and later merged to master.`

-pull/push code for sprint 1 as below -
+pull/push code for any sprint  as below -

+e.g. for sprint1

 ```bash
 git clone -b sprint1 --single-branch https://github.com/akhampariya/tagg.git